 Neglecting Mistakes.
-Women are too quick to accept what is obvious.
-We trust easily (again, see Business Pothole #1), believe what we hear and quickly forgive and forget.
+We are too quick to accept what is obvious.
+We trust easily (again, see business pothole #1), believe what we hear and quickly forgive and forget.

 Mistakes happen for a reason.
 They are a reminder that something needs attention.
-What kind of attention is the question.
+Now, what kind of attention is the question?
 You can look at the superficial features, giving in to the fear of the unknown, or you can tackle the mistake head on.
 Look it in the eye and see what isn’t so clear at the moment.

 Finding out the root cause will benefit you AND your business in the long run.

 Being Rude … This is sometimes a holdover from childhood.
 Remember the popular kids who seemed to get everything they wanted including being the captain of the football team?
 They were obnoxious and rude to the rest of us.